Founder of James Lovell Productions Ltd.

 Writer

-The BBC has commissioned James for shows spanning a range of subjects.
-In 2014, he wrote ‘WW1 At Home’, a touring BBC Live production commemorating the 100th anniversary of the Great War.
-He has since completed ‘The Space Race’ for BBC Stargazing Live.
+The BBC has commissioned James to write and produce live stage shows spanning a range of subjects including WW1 At Home for the 100th anniversary of the Great War, and The Space Race for BBC Stargazing Live.

 Director & Producer

-Amongst the hundreds of Shows, Events and PR Stunts he’s directed and produced, there have been stage tours, circus & street shows, pantomimes, flashmobs, projections and giant installations; but James is possibly best known for creating Santa School, the UK’s only genuine training school for professional Father Christmases.
-In 2014, this festive institution was the subject of ‘Bad Santas’, a TV documentary series made in partnership with Channel 4.
+But James is possibly best known for creating Santa School, the UK’s only genuine training school for professional Father Christmases.
+In 2014, this festive institution was the subject of Bad Santas, a TV documentary series made in partnership with Channel 4.

 He'd love to help you do the same.